Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Muonium production target

 The goal of MACE is to identify spontaneous muonium-to-antimuonium conversion events in a vacuum.
 MACE cannot detect antimuonium decay events in materials for two reasons.
 First, atomic positrons will be trapped in the material and not detectable.
 Second, muonium-to-antimuonium conversion is a coherent process, it is suppressed by decoherence due to interactions of muonium with the material~\cite{PhysRev.123.1439}.
 Therefore, enhancing the muonium yield is crucial for improving the signal-to-noise ratio.
 Consequently, increasing sensitivity primarily involves maximizing the muonium yield in a vacuum.

 In the production of muonium in a vacuum, a common approach involves directing a surface muon beam into a specific target material.
 A muon may spontaneously capture an electron to form a muonium atom.
 Subsequently, these muonium atoms will diffuse within the material, with some escaping into the vacuum.
 Ideal target materials for this purpose are porous and inert, such as silica powder or silica aerogel.
-Silica powder was used in the MACS experiment, the most recent study on muonium-antimuonium conversion, where $5 \times 10^{-3}$ muonium atoms were produced in a vacuum per incident muon~\cite{Willmann:1998gd}.
+A silica powder target can reach an efficiency of up to 8\% for muonium emission into the vacuum~\cite{SCHWARZ1992244}.
+It was used in the MACS experiment, the most recent study on muonium-antimuonium conversion, where $5 \times 10^{-3}$ muonium atoms were produced in a vacuum per incident muon~\cite{Willmann:1998gd}.
 In a more contemporary approach, silica aerogel is employed as the target for muonium production.
 The self-supporting and porous properties of silica aerogel, together with its relatively high muonium production efficiency, make it suitable for MACE.

 However, research has indicated that a significant portion of muonium atoms remains trapped within the target~\cite{Beer:2014ooa,Antognini:2022ysl}, which presents challenges in enhancing muonium emission efficiency.
 To enhance the diffusion of muonium atoms from the aerogel into the vacuum, prior studies have demonstrated that a perforated surface downstream, created using a pulsed laser, effectively enhances the diffusion of muonium atoms within the target and their emission into the vacuum~\cite{Beer:2014ooa}.
 The configuration of these perforations is illustrated in~\cref{fig:target-schemantic-diagram}.